UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 ### Using Flags

-In the task [writing with ofstream](#writing-with-ofstream), the file was recreated every time.
+In the task [writing with ofstream](#writing-with-ofstream), the file was recreated every time, overwriting the existing file if present.
 This is the default behavior.
 Sometimes we wish to modify the behavior, such as appending to the end of an existing file.

 For this, we can use special *flags* to modify file IO.